DEFRA/software-development-standards/standards/java_coding_standards.md

 Java was defined as the strategic programming language.
 As such they are comprehensive, mature and follow standard industry practice.

-## Important Recommendation: Refer to these Standards by Version as well as Name.

-These standards are likely to be updated on an ongoing basis.
-Anything using these standards should therefore refer to these standards not only be name (“DDTS Java Coding Standards”) but also by version (“1.1”).
-It should not be assumed that established products will be continually retrospectively updated to always reflect the very latest iteration of these standards: therefore recording which specific version of these standards has been adopted (and keeping all the preceding versions of these standards) is essential.

 # General Conventions

 ## Naming, Structure and Declarations